IABTechLab/uid2-self-serve-portal/README.md

 select * from dbo.approvers where email = @email
 ```

+You will then want to assign some API Permissions to your participant in the `Manage Participants` screen.
+This will allow you to use the full functionality of the `API Keys` screen.

 ### Connecting to local Admin service

 1. Run `uid2-admin` locally by following the README: https://github.com/IABTechLab/uid2-admin